ARM-software/AVH-GetStarted/basic/README.md

 Open a command prompt in the local workspace.
 The following instructions assume Python is installed.
 If one doesn't want to go the Python way one can issue the individual command, manually.
-The CMSIS-Build command `cbuild` and the Virtual Hardware Target executable `VHT_Corstone_SSE-300_Ethos-U55` are expected in the system `PATH`.
+The CMSIS-Build command `cbuild` and the FVP executable `VHT_Corstone_SSE-300_Ethos-U55` are expected in the system `PATH`.

 In order to use the `build.py` script to conveniently execute the required commands,